yamanidev/mohamedyamani.com/src/content/blog/difference-between-var-and-let-in-js.md

 ---
-title: 'Difference Between var and let in JavaScript'
+title: "Difference Between var and let in JavaScript"
-description: 'In this article I explain two binding keywords in JavaScript that are used to declare variables: var and let, what is the difference between them and which one to use.'
+description: "In this article I explain two binding keywords in JavaScript that are used to declare variables: var and let, what is the difference between them and which one to use."
 canonicalUrl: "https://mohamedyamani.com/blog/difference-between-var-and-let-in-js/"
 pubDate: 2021-03-19
 image: "/images/thumbnails/difference-between-var-and-let-in-js.jpg"